afeique/at-x1/readme.md

     git clone git@github.com:afeique/atx.git /var/www/atx/

+### perform setup

+The repository does not:

+* does not track vendor libraries and packages handled by composer
+* does not ship with a `.env`
+* does not track permissions for cache folders

+Therefore, right after cloning the source, you must setup these aspects yourself by running the following commands from the root folder:

+    sudo composer install
+    cp .env.example .env
+    php artisan key:generate
+    sudo chmod -R g+rw storage/

 ### (optional) set `/var/www` permissions

 This is convenient as it allows you to work out of `/var/www` as your non-root
 user: